Zombies, Run!: Spin-offs

 In October 2012, Zombies, Run!
 5k Training, a spin-off app designed as a "couch to 5k" training program was released.
 The 5K training has 25 workouts to be run over 8 weeks, lasting approximately 40 minutes each.
 The trainings start the player off slowly and have been designed by experts, and the game can be used with a treadmill.
 In the storyline, the 5k training takes place between the first and second mission of season one.
 Advice on exercises, like heel lifts, is included with the app, and it does not include the 'zombie chase' feature or the base-building feature.

 A board game spinoff was launched for crowdfunding on Kickstarter in September 2016.
 It was fully funded in two days and the board games were released in December 2017.

+This game was featured in the British Library's Digital Storytelling Exhibit, 2023.

 The Walk

 Six to Start and Alderman also created The Walk, a similar game to encourage increased physical activity throughout the day.
 The app was sponsored by the UK's National Health Service and Department of Health and was the first game to be funded so.
 In 2018 The Walk was turned into a podcast and released through Panoply Media.